FI-modules and stability for representations of symmetric groups: -modules FI -modules and graded FI-modules

-\para{Tensor products of FI-modules of finite type} The following two propositions show that we can safely take tensor products of graded FI-modules of finite type. \begin{proposition} Let $U$ and $W$ be graded FI-modules of finite type.
-If $U$ and $W$ are bounded below, meaning that they are supported in grades $\geq b$ for some $b\in \Z$, then the tensor product $U\tensor W$ is a graded FI-module of finite type.
+\para{Tensor products of FI-modules of finite type} If $A$ and $B$ are graded $k$-modules, their tensor product $A\tensor B$ is the graded $k$-module defined by Given graded FI-modules $V$ and $W$, their tensor product $V\otimes W$ is the graded FI-module obtained by applying \eqref{eq:gradedtensor} pointwise.
+The following two propositions show that we can safely take tensor products of graded FI-modules of finite type. \begin{proposition} Let $U$ and $W$ be graded FI-modules.
+If $U$ and $W$ are of finite type, the tensor product $U\tensor W$ is of finite type.
 If $U$ and $W$ have slope $\leq m$, then $U\tensor W$ has slope $\leq m$. \end{proposition} \begin{proof} By Proposition~\ref{pr:tensor}, $U^i\otimes W^j$ is a finitely generated FI-module for each fixed $i$ and $j$.
-The condition on the support of $U$ and $W$ implies that each graded piece $(U\otimes W)^k$ involves only finitely many such summands, and thus is finitely generated.
-The last claim follows since $\wt(U^i\otimes W^j)\leq \wt(U^i)\cdot\wt(W^j)\leq mi+mj=mk$. \end{proof}
+For fixed $k$ the graded piece $(U\otimes W)^k$ is the direct sum of $k+1$ such summands, and thus is finitely generated.
+The second claim follows from the inequality $\wt(U^i\otimes W^j)\leq \wt(U^i)+\wt(W^j)\leq mi+mj=mk$ from Proposition~\ref{pr:tensorwt}. \end{proof}